AndrewCRMartin/backup/README.md

 ### OPTIONS

 The `OPTIONS` section defines global settings.
-Currently four settings are supported:
+Currently the following settings are supported:

 1. `EXCLUDE` is used to define patterns for files that should be excluded from all backups.
 Typically this might be used to exclude